wssbkfix/IFSF-work2/README.md

 SETSQLBASEFOLDER2 - sets the SET_PATH_NAME in cursor that reads files in a folder.
 SETSQLFILTER2 - sets the WHERE clause in the READFILE cursor.
 The wsfilter2 global variable is set.
 This makes it availabe to all subprocedures.
 SETSQLBASEFOLDER3 - sets the WHERE clause in the SELECT statement for listing the attributes of one file.

+## RPG program SHWIFS2
+This program manages to subfile interface, sets the filters correctly, and calls the SQL procecures in the correct order.

+### moduls in the RPG program

+Entry procedure
+#### modules for Read folder screen
+SETFILTER - sets the values that will populate the wsFilter in the SQL modules.
+INIT - Calls subprocedures to set values
+  SETDEFAULTVALUES - sets values that will populate START_PATH_NAME, OMIT_LIST
+LOADSUBFILEDIR
+READSUBFILE
+RESETCURSOR

+#### modles for Read files screen
+PROCESSFILES - calls routines that populate the file list.
+INIT2
+  SETFILTER2
+LOADSUBFILEFILES
+READSUBFILE2
+RESETCURSOR2
+PROCESSFILE3

+#### modules for list attribute for file screen
+INIT3
+LOADSUBFILEFILESONE

+SHWIFS2